Cancers of the bladder and related structures (e.g., the urethra) are relatively uncommon in dogs.

 The diagnosis begins with a thorough physical examination.

-It is often difficult to feel these tumors by abdominal palpation, but rectal or vaginal (when applicable) examination may reveal a thickened area at the neck of the bladder.
+It is often difficult to feel these tumors by abdominal palpation.
+However, rectal or vaginal (when applicable) examination may reveal a thickened area at the neck of the bladder.

-Bladder cancer usually does not show up on plain x-rays, so your veterinarian may recommend contrast radiography.
+Bladder cancer usually does not appear on plain x-rays, so your veterinarian may recommend contrast radiography.
 In this procedure, dye and/or air are injected into the bladder (through a catheter) to outline the bladder wall.

-The wall of the bladder can also be visualized using ultrasound.
-Other tests may include blood work to check overall health, and chest x-rays to look for metastases, which develop in about one-third of affected dogs.
+- chest x-rays to look for metastases, which develop in about one-third of affected dogs

-Surgical removal of the tumor is the treatment of choice, but this is often difficult without causing damage to the muscles and nerves that control urination, leading to permanent incontinence.
+Surgical removal of the tumor is the treatment of choice.
+However, this is often difficult without causing damage to the muscles and nerves that control urination, leading to permanent incontinence.

 My Dog’s Pee